Sunilverma99/Mapsense/README.md

 - Pincode

 ## Project Structure
-public/ # Contains public assets like index.html src/ # Contains the source code for the application ├── components/ # Contains React components used throughout the application ├── services/ # Contains functions to fetch data from the API ├── App.js # Main component that sets up routing and layout └── index.js # Entry point for the React application
+ # Contains public assets like index.html
+# Contains the source code for the application
+ # Contains React components used throughout the application
+ # Contains functions to fetch data from the API
+# Main component that sets up routing and layout
+ # Entry point for the React application

 ## Dependencies

 - **React**: A JavaScript library for building user interfaces.
-- **Axios**: A promise-based HTTP client for making API requests.
+- **External Api**: An External api to collect the data.

 ## Usage